Campus Improvement Plan

 Title I:

-Strategy's Expected Result/Impact: Reduce discipline referrals
+Strategy's Expected Result/Impact: Reduce discipline referrals, increase on-task behavior, increase parent engagement

 Staff Responsible for Monitoring: Counselors